viviandotdev/ObsidianVault/+ Encounters/screen counts.md

 apps
 screens

+webscreens.app
 airbnb
 	home.tsx (tags- components, screens )
 	listing.tsx
+how would i handle shared componnets then?

+webscreens.app
+.dev
+.io

 Here are the highest rated applications sorted by their `trendingMetric` in descending order: